 ABOUT

-On the other hand, Basque is said to be one of the oldest languages of Europe and yet very few studies have concerned language impairment in Basque speakers.
-Since Basque is a language isolate, its study will provide new and original data to the field of clinical linguistics and neurocognitive science of language.
+Basque, French and Spanish, the three main languages spoken in the Basque country, belong to different language families and display distinct grammatical properties.
+Basque is said to be one of the oldest languages of Europe and yet very few studies have analysed language impairment in Basque speakers.
+Since Basque is a language isolate, considered as genetically unrelated to any other language family, its study will provide new and original data to the field of clinical linguistics and the neurocognitive science of language.
+Moreover, the study of behavioural dissociations in language processing from a cross-language perspective is meant to shed light on the underlying neurocognitive organization of human grammar.

 My research is theoretically and empirically driven: I am particularly interested in assessing lexical and morphosyntactic atypical processing from a cross-language perspective, in aphasia and Developmental Language Disorders in particular.
 At the same time, I am developing language assessment tools suitable for Basque-X bilingual speakers in order to contribute to cross-language research development in clinical linguistics and neuroscience of language (Cf. Projects).
-Moreover these studies allow multilingual speakers with language disorders to be assessed in their native language(s) and the language(s) they use on a daily basis.
+In addition, these studies allow multilingual speakers with language disorders to be assessed in their native language(s) and the language(s) they use on a daily basis.